Greek and Latin M.A.T.

 All students must meet the Requirements for the Master's Degree

-The M.A.T. is designed for two groups of people: those who already have licensure as secondary school teachers (but wish a higher qualification); and those who do not yet have licensure.
+The M.A.T. is designed for 2 groups of people: those who already have licensure as secondary school teachers (but wish a higher qualification); and those who do not yet have licensure.

 Requirements for Admission to Graduate Studies for the Degree of Master of Arts in Teaching